20 iconic signature dishes you must try in Sydney

 Strawberry & watermelon cake at Black Star Pastry

-The New York Times called Black Star Pastry’s now famous creation the “world’s most Instagrammed cake”, and with pretty layers of watermelon, strawberry, luscious cream and rose petals, there’s no wonder the Inner West bakery now has four outposts and sells thousands of slices every day.
+The New York Times called Black Star Pastry’s now famous creation the “world’s most Instagrammed cake”, and with pretty layers of watermelon, strawberry, luscious cream and rose petals.
+There’s no wonder the Inner West bakery now has five outposts and sells thousands of slices every day.

 Plated strawberry watermelon cake at Black Star Pastry, Newtown